 If you’re expecting a relaxing, zen-like western type of massage then you’re in a for a big shock.
-Getting a proper Thai massage is tantamount to getting a Brazilian jiu-jitsu beating, but hey…it’s all part of the experience.
+Getting a proper Thai massage is tantamount to a Brazilian jiu-jitsu beating, but hey… it’s all part of the experience.

-Some weirdos actually like it and you can find proper Thai massages all over Thailand.
+Some weirdos actually like it and you can find traditional Thai massages all over Thailand.

 Thailand is famous for having a plethora of beautiful beaches.
 You can do a bit of research and make a pick-and-mix of your desired islands and become a Thai beach savant.
 The trickiest part is getting the transport right, but thanks to 12GO.Asia you can take advantage of bus and boat combo tickets, saving you the hassle, so you can just kick back and enjoy that Pad Thai on your way.

 Thailand has so many things to see and do and these are just the main highlights of the country.
-A very cultural experience is going to watch a Muay Thai kickboxing match, and other honourable mentions are bamboo rafting, Bangkok’s floating markets and snorkelling.
+A quintessential part of Thai culture is going to watch a Muay Thai kickboxing match, and other honourable mentions for popular things to do in Thailand are bamboo rafting, visiting Bangkok’s floating markets and snorkelling.
 All these suggestions are, of course, just the tip of the iceberg.

 There are also a lot of options for those who want to get off the beaten path and for the adrenaline junkies amongst you.
 So let’s take a look at the more adventurous, cool, quirky and weird destinations and activities for those with curious minds and for those travellers who like to walk on the wilder side...

 Unique & Unusual Things To Do in Thailand